7 Abusive Tools in Your Toxic Mother-in-Law's Belt

 In conducting your research you may realize that toxic people are more dangerous than you could have imagined.
 They're capable of inflicting real psychological harm.
 They can be the source of torment, anxiety, depression, marital discord and many other untold destructive consequences for the people around them.
 Yet they are so skilled at masking their pathology, they're usually supported by family members and their social circle.
 So the victims are left to fend for themselves.

-Of course, it takes time to understand who you're dealing with, what they're capable of, and why the relationship with this person seems impossible or painfully draining.
+Of course, it takes time to understand who you're dealing with, what they're capable of, and why the relationship with this person seems impossible or painfully demoralizing.
 Right now you may still be hurt, confused, ashamed, blaming yourself and desperately looking for validation from your toxic cesspool.

 Or you already started connecting the dots and realized that you've been subjected to malicious emotional abuse at the hands of someone close to you.
 If that's the case, you've won half the battle.